 Hazard insurance is an important part of most homeowners insurance policies.
 Learn more about hazard insurance for homeowners in this guide.

-- Owning a home is a significant milestone and a substantial investment worth protecting.
+- Homeownership is a significant milestone and a substantial investment worth helping to protect.

-- Hazard insurance for homeowners helps safeguard against specific perils that could cause damage to the structure of your home, like fire, theft, wind, hail, explosions, and more.
+- Hazard insurance for homeowners helps safeguard against specific perils that could cause damage to the structure of your home, such as fire, theft, wind, hail, explosions.

-- It’s not a separate policy—instead, the coverage is generally included as part of your homeowners insurance, often required by mortgage lenders.
+- It’s not a separate policy—instead, the coverage may be included as part of your homeowners insurance, often required by mortgage lenders.

-- Coverage applies to the dwelling itself, not personal belongings, liability, or detached structures.
+- Coverage typically applies to the dwelling itself, not personal belongings, liability, or detached structures.

-- Floods, earthquakes, and routine wear and tear are generally not covered by hazard insurance.
+- Damages resulting from floods, earthquakes, and routine wear and tear are generally not covered by hazard insurance.

-- Acrisure helps homeowners find the right coverage, tailored to your home’s value, location, and risks—so you can be protected when it matters most.
+- Acrisure helps homeowners find the right coverage, personalized to your home’s value, location, and risks—so you can be protected when it matters most.

 What Is Hazard Insurance?

-To help protect their substantial investment in owning a home, homeowners should consider homeowners insurance, which includes hazard insurance coverage.
+To help protect their substantial investment when purchasing a home, homeowners should consider homeowners insurance, which typically includes hazard insurance coverage.
 This helpful guide introduces the ins and outs of hazard insurance for homeowners, highlighting its coverage and benefits, and hazard insurance vs homeowners insurance.

 The Key Benefits of Hazard Insurance